This article was originally published on Feb. 8, 2022.

 After college, Johnson joined the U.S. Air Force, where he helped develop a stealth bomber program.
 Later he worked for NASA's Jet Propulsion Laboratory, helping the Galileo mission get to Jupiter and the Cassini mission reach Saturn.

 In 1989 he designed the Super Soaker squirt gun, then known as the Power Drencher in.
 Within two years, the toy generated $200 million in sales.
 To this day, Johnson has several patents under his belt and is always working on new inventions.
-He's currently a member of the nonprofit 100 Black Men of Atlanta and a member of the Georgia Alliance for Children.
+He's currently a member of the nonprofit 100 Black Men of Atlanta and a member of the Georgia Alliance for Children, undeniably, holding a special place as one of the most influential African American scientists.

 Gladys West is a prominent mathematician known best for her development of the Global Positioning System (GPS).
 West knew from a young age that she wanted to continue her education.
 But at the time, the only opportunities for young Black women in her community were to work as sharecroppers or in a tobacco plant.
 Knowing she wanted more, she studied hard and, after graduating as valedictorian, was granted a full scholarship to Virginia State College.
 By 1955 West had earned both her bachelor’s and master’s degrees in mathematics.